 Itchy lips or throat

 You might be experiencing anaphylaxis, an extreme allergic reaction, and you should act quickly.
 Swelling usually occurs after initial signs like itchiness, hives, redness, and even a general anxiety that something somewhere in your body is “off.”
 While allergic reactions aren’t uncommon, when they involve your lips or tongue, they can make breathing difficult or impossible.
 You should seek medical attention immediately in this situation.
 An important note: Even after your allergic reaction calms down, see a doctor in case of a secondary reaction and to help avoid future ones.
-Find out the eight signs of disease that are written all over your face.

 For women, pain during penetration might result from too little lubrication, injury to the area, inflammation, or an infection.
 A deeper pain, however, might be caused by ovarian cysts, pelvic inflammatory disease, fibroids, or endometriosis.
 “Endometriosis is one cause of pelvic pain—pain with intercourse and also pain with menses and sometimes painful bowel movements,” explains Dr. Alexander.
 “It can lead to scar-tissue formation in the pelvis and may need surgery to remedy it.”
 Bottom line: Sex should be pleasurable, and if it’s not, something may be wrong.

 Don’t miss these science-backed reasons you should be having more sex.